gvwilson/sdxpy/src/bonus/index.md

 ## Big and Little Endian {: #bonus-endian}

+*This material extends [%x binary %].*

+Suppose we want to store a 32-bit integer in memory.
+As [%f bonus-big-little %] shows, we can order its four bytes in two different ways.
-This is called [%g little_endian "little-endian" %] and is used by all Intel processors.
+[%g little_endian "Little-endian" %] order
-Some other processors put the most significant byte first, which is called [%g big_endian "big-endian" %].
+stores the least significant bits of integer at the first (lowest) address in memory, while [%g big_endian "big-endian" %] order stores the most significant bits first.

+[% figure
+   slug="bonus-big-little"
+   img="big_little_endian.svg"
+   alt="Endian order"
+   caption="Big-endian and little-endian byte order."
+%]

+Modern Intel processors use little-endian order, but as [this article][big_little_endian] explains, some other processors (and most network protocols) use big-endian order.
 There are pro's and con's to both, which we won't go into here.
 What you *do* need to know is that if you move data from one architecture to another, it's your responsibility to flip the bytes around, because the machine doesn't know what the bytes mean.
-This is such a pain that the `struct` module and other libraries like it will do things for you if you ask it to.
+This is such a pain that the [`struct`][py_struct] module and other libraries like it will do things for you if you ask it to.
 If you're using `struct`,
 the first character of a format string optionally indicates the byte order